 Many publishers also use the Load More button to bring up the ads below the fold.
 Publishers add this button after a few lines of an article and obfuscate the remaining portion.
 By doing so, they bring up the ads that otherwise would be at the end of the article.
 As a result, even if the article fails to engage the user, the ads would still have better chances of getting viewed.

 Better Viewability: The Load More button doesn’t render the resources of the page’s remaining portion until the user clicks on it.
-As a result, there are no pre-loaded ads that are waiting to arrive in the viewport.
-The ads load only when the user has clicked on the button and is about to reach the newly loaded section.
+As a result, no pre-loaded ads are waiting to arrive in the viewport.
+The ads load only when the user clicks the button and is about to reach the newly loaded section.
 It results in improved viewability.

-Fewer Impressions: The Load More button will always have fewer impressions compared to Infinite Scroll because ads with the remaining content are loaded only after the user takes action.
-But, it shouldn’t be a problem if your improved viewability and CPMs can make up for the loss.
+Fewer Impressions: The Load More button will always have fewer impressions than infinite scroll because ads with the remaining content are loaded only after the user takes action.
+But it shouldn’t be a problem if your improved viewability and CPMs compensate for the loss.

-Friction Point: The Load More Button acts as a friction point when compared with Infinite Scroll.
+Friction Point: The Load More Button is a friction point compared to the infinite scroll.
 The added requirement to click before accessing the content can stop the user from moving forward.

-SEO Complications: Google may not crawl the content that sits behind the Load More Button.
+SEO Complications: Google may not crawl the content behind the Load More Button.
 It means you can lose your search engine rankings, organic traffic, and the revenue that it can generate.

 How to Improve the Load More button?

 Back Button: The back to the top button works here too.
-The user can go back quickly if he has hit the load more button too many times.
+The user can return quickly if he has hit the load more button too many times.

 Change Ad Placements: The number of impressions falls because the ads aren’t loading below the fold (which is a good thing).
-But you can add placements at different positions to make up for the lost impressions.
+But you can add placements at different positions to compensate for lost impressions.
 Read our guide to find the best placements on your site.

 Use AXT: Active Exposure Time will give you more opportunities to deliver ads with limited ad units.
-It’ll deliver ads only when the user is active on the page, this will improve your viewability as well.
+It’ll deliver ads only when the user is active on the page, improving your viewability.
 Not sure how it works?
 Read our detailed article on AXT here.

-Pull Up Your Ads: Make sure that the ads at the bottom of the article appear right below the load more button.
-These ads will compensate for the ones that are hidden until the user expands the article.
+Pull Up Your Ads: Make sure the ads at the bottom of the article appear right below the load more button.
+These ads compensate for the hidden ones until the user expands the article.
 It’ll mitigate the impact of the load more button on your number of impressions.

-Unique URL: Search engines require a unique URL for a page to be crawled.
-It means that if the content loaded after the click event isn’t mapped to a unique URL then it wouldn’t be crawled.
+Unique URL: Search engines require a unique URL for crawling a page.
+It means it wouldn’t be crawled if the content loaded after the click event isn’t mapped to a unique URL.
 So ask your SEO experts to ensure the mapping.
-Kindly note that there’s no official declaration from Google’s end that says mapping will solve the problem for the Load More Button, it’s an inference that professionals have drawn from Google’s SEO best practices for Infinite Scroll.
+Kindly note that there’s no official declaration from Google’s end that mapping will solve the problem for the Load More Button; it’s an inference that professionals have drawn from Google’s SEO best practices for infinite scroll.

-None of the methods is perfect as both of them have their pros and cons.
-But, when we look at them individually, it becomes clear that we have to consider our needs before implementing any of them.
+None of the methods is perfect, as both have pros and cons.
+But, when we look at them individually, it becomes clear that we must consider our needs before implementing them.
 You have to ask questions to yourself before making the decision:

 Are your users browsing or searching?

-If your audience is likely to be in browsing mode, i.e., keeping up with the latest happenings, reading a set of stories related to a specific topic, then infinite scroll could work.
-If they are most likely to consume something specific and jump off to a new different topic altogether, then load more could work.
+If your audience is likely browsing, i.e., keeping up with the latest happenings, or reading a set of stories related to a specific topic, then infinite scroll could work.
+Loading more could work if they are most likely to consume something specific and jump off to a new and different topic altogether.

 How much are you dependent on organic traffic?

-If organic is your preferred source of traffic, be very careful while implementing any of the methods.
-Work closely with your tech team and make sure that the desired amount of content gets crawled.
+If organic is your preferred traffic source, carefully implement any methods.
+Work closely with your tech team to ensure the desired content gets crawled.
 You might want to drop the idea if it’s affecting your traffic.

 What are your monetization goals?

 Do you want to increase your impressions?
-Go with Infinite Scroll.
+Go with an infinite scroll.
 Do you want to improve your CPM and viewability?
-Do you want to better monetize your BTF ads?
+Do you want to monetize your BTF ads better?
 Go with the Load More button.

 What kind of content do you have on your site?

-Do you mainly have images or small pieces of content (like Twitter)?
+Do you mainly have images or small content (like Twitter)?
 Do you have a lot of user-generated content?
-If yes, Infinite Scroll can be useful for you.
-When you have long-form text content, the Load More button can be more useful.
+If yes, an infinite scroll can be useful for you.
+The Load More button can be more useful with long-form text content.

 What kind of user experience do you want to provide?

 Do you want your visitors to lay back and enjoy the content?
-Go for Infinite Scroll.
-Do you want to give a lot of control to the hands of your visitors?
+Go for infinite scroll.
 Implement the Load More button.

 What’s Next?

 Consider the pros and cons of both methods and compare them with your objectives to make an informed decision.
-Implement Lazy Loading and every other solution that mitigates the negative impacts of your chosen method.
-Go through Google’s doc about Lazy Loading to make sure Ad Manager works correctly with your setup.
-You can always contact us for help.
+Implement lazy loading and every other solution that mitigates the negative impacts of your chosen method.
+Go through Google’s doc about lazy loading to ensure Ad Manager works correctly with your setup.